schirner/pic-frame-ctl/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Known Issues

+- Limping first version: I see that images are selected randomly and updating
+- Config flow: problems with directory selection
+- Lovlace card: disabled

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.